 she is one of the best physicians in city. the Columbia Asia Hospital in Gurgaon has proper facilities for disabled patients as well.
 Even though it's been more than a year, still if I sometimes feel pain and call him, and ( Maj) J. S Khatri still takes my call in case of any emergency.
 With the help of her treatment for chest pain I am feeling so great.

 She is very talented and seasoned doctor.
 Columbia Asia Hospital had all the amenities, a patient requires.
 I had lost hope, but the laparoscopic surgery given by Dr Khatri has helped me regain my health.
-I am so happy with the results of my treatment, that I will surely recommend him to anyone gladly.
+I am so happy with the results of my treatment, that I will surely recommend her to anyone gladly.

 Doctor J.S.Khatri is highly knowledgeable about his work and makes you understand the root cause and related information.
 Highly satisfied about his treatment and would recommend him